kamyar-nemati/tree-fy-algorithm-test/README.md

 ## Dependency
 This repository depends on: __tree-fy-algorithm__
+The prototype expects to find _Node.php_ and _Tree.php_ classes at 'application/core/tree-fy-algorithm/'.

 ## Requirements Overview
 User may create new Tasks.
 All tasks have ID, ParentID, Name, and Data as their properties.
 The field data is used to store additional information and it can be NULL.
 Each task might have a parent task.
 The field ParentID points to the parent task.
 No task shall have more than one parent task.
 A task is independent if the field ParentID is equal to zero(0).
 The prototype supports status for each task.
 Task's status is stored in the Data field.
 There are three(3) states of status: IN_PROGRESS, COMPLETE, and DONE.
 All tasks are in progress once created.
 Any task can be marked as done.
 A parent task that is marked as done, it shall enter the complete state until all its children marked as done.
 Any task that has no children may switch back to in progress state.
 Tasks can not be deleted.